Flows

 ---|---|

-Go to next step | Takes the end user to the next step in this Flow |
+Continue | Takes the end user to the next step in this Flow.
+If it is the last step, it will use the 'Last step continue behavior' that is set in the Flow Settings. |

 Go back a step | Takes the end user to the previous step in this Flow |

-Start a Flow | Begin a new Flow.
+Start a Flow | Begins a new Flow.
 Select from any Flows within your workspace. |

-Complete Flow | Launch a Checklist if a Checklist is present in the Project |
+Complete Flow | Launches a Checklist if a Checklist is present in the Project |

 Navigate to URL | Takes the end user to an external link (e.g., a Book Demo page).
 Tip: We recommend adding UTMs to any URLs you link out to throughout your demo.
 For example, turn https://www.navattic.com/get-demo into https://www.navattic.com/get-demo?utm_source=navatticdemo in order to track form fills that originate from Navattic. |